Data Portraits at TED

 Personal data to create a connection between people

-For the Target space at TED 2017 in Vancouver we designed and produced unique visual Data Portraits of the attendees, visual designs based on answers to simple but evocative questions that were turned into wearable buttons, to spark conversations and connections for the five days of the event.
+For the Target space at TED 2017 in Vancouver, we designed and produced unique visual Data Portraits of the attendees: visual designs based on answers to simple but evocative questions that we turned into wearable buttons to spark conversations and connections for the five days of the event.

-In early 2017 Accurat has been contacted by TED and David Stark Design to imagine a live experience for Target, a major conference partner for the past decade.
-David Stark Design imagined and built the Target activation space in the foyer of the conference and was looking for a partner to create a unique experience that could bring people together and reveal something about them they didn’t know: the goal was to find innovative ways to use the personal data of the conference attendees to foster spontaneous and serendipitous connections between them.
+In early 2017 Accurat was aked by TED and David Stark Design to imagine a live experience for Target, a major conference partner for the past decade.
+David Stark Design imagined and built the Target activation space in the foyer of the conference space and was looking for a partner to create a unique experience that would bring people together and reveal something about them they didn’t know: the goal was to find innovative ways to use the personal data of the conference attendees to foster spontaneous and serendipitous connections between them.

-In preparation to TED 2017 we worked with the Target creative team and with David Stark Design to imagine a set of non-invasive and simple, yet evocative, questions that revealed small fun facts about participants.
+In preparation for TED 2017, we worked with the Target creative team and with David Stark Design to imagine a set of non-invasive and simple, yet evocative, questions that revealed small fun facts about participants.

-During the breaks from the talks on the main TED stage, I was present in person at the Target space to rapidly turn people’s answers to the questionnaire into unique hand-drawn data visualizations using her iPad.
-The visualizations were then immediately transferred to a print server, where our team created a wearable button that was handed back to the attendee along with a legend that explained how to read the Data Portrait.
+During the breaks from the talks on the main TED stage, I was present in person at the Target space to rapidly turn people’s answers to the questionnaire into unique hand-drawn data visualizations using my iPad.
+The visualizations were then immediately transferred to a print server, where our team created a wearable button that was given to the attendee, along with a legend explaining how to read the Data Portrait.

-Given the high number of people who stopped by the Target activation space, Accurat also preemptively designed and developed a tablet app that automated the process of generation of the Data Portraits.
-The app faithfully replicated my design, style and even calligraphy so, if people weren’t up for the little wait required to have me draw their Data Portrait in front of them, they had the quick alternative of filling out the questionnaire on the app and get their button in a matter of seconds.
-In both cases, each attendee walked away from Target’s space with a physical copy of the Data Portrait and also received a digital copy via email, ready to be shared online.
-A visual legend to interpret the data always accompanied the portraits
+Anticipating the large number of people who stopped by the Target activation space, Accurat had preemptively designed and developed a tablet app that automated the process of generating the Data Portraits.
+The app faithfully replicated my design, style, and even calligraphy, so, if people weren’t up for the short wait required to have me draw their Data Portrait in front of them, they had the quicker alternative of filling out the questionnaire on the app and get their button in a matter of seconds.
+In both cases, each attendee walked away from Target’s space with a physical copy of their Data Portrait and also received a digital copy via email, ready to be shared online.
+A visual legend to interpret the data always accompanied the portraits.

-This allowed for extreme flexibility in the management of the Data Portraits production, limiting the wait for the attendees to just a few seconds for the whole duration of the event.
+This allowed for valuable flexibility in the management of the Data Portraits’ production, limiting the wait for the attendees to just a few seconds.

-Many design iterations and tests have of course been part of our design process:
+Many design iterations and tests were part of our design process:

-This very particular type soft data and small data representation proved to be a very effective way to promote connections and conversations and the success of the initiative proves there is a big interest in discovering data even in the most unexpected places; Target once again affirmed itself as the TED partner who brought people together and made them think.
-Accurat completed over 500 Data Portraits and, when asked the last question of the survey (The future is…), a wide majority of attendees have said that the future is bright.
+This very particular type of soft data and small data representation proved to be an effective way to promote connections and conversations, and the success of the initiative proves there is a great deal of interest in discovering data in even the most unexpected places; Target once again affirmed itself as the TED partner who brought people together and made them think.
+Accurat completed over five hundred Data Portraits and, when asked the last question of the survey (“The future is…”), a wide majority of attendees said that the future is bright.